-(Source: June 30, 2020 PERS CAFR; p.
+(Source: June 30, 2019 PERS CAFR; p.
 74)

-Sensitivity of the District's proportionate share of the net OPEB liability/(asset) to changes in the discount rate - The following presents the District's proportionate share of the net OPEB liability/(asset) calculated using the discount rate of 7.20 percent, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percent lower (6.20 percent) or one percent higher (8.20 percent) than the current rate.
+Sensitivity of the District's proportionate share of the net OPEB liability/(asset) to changes in the discount rate - The following presents the District's proportionate share of the net OPEB liability/(asset) calculated using the discount rate of 7.20 percent, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.20 percent) or 1-percentage-point higher (8.20 percent) than the current rate.